doodlezucc/dungeonclub/README.md

 dart bin/build.dart [options]
 ```

-For a list of possible arguments, run `dart bin/build.dart --help` or take a look at [Building Options](#building-options).
+For a list of possible arguments, run `dart bin/build.dart --help` or refer to the next section.

 ## Command Line Arguments
 The following options may be entered as arguments to both the server and the builder file.